Back to blog

 |Private HTTP proxies deliver decent load speeds and are better suited for managing more requests per second.|

 There is no question of rivalry since selecting between SOCKS vs HTTP proxies depends on your use case and needs.
 SOCKS may be a reliable choice for projects that involve downloading and transferring large amounts of data.
 On the other hand, HTTP proxies may be ideal for filtering data for security or performance reasons.
 If in doubt, if your target is HTTP(S), HTTP proxies should work just fine for you.
 Oxylabs’ HTTP proxies are considered as one of the most stable proxy types on the market.
+We also have an article comparing WebSocket vs HTTP, make sure to check it out.

 If you want to learn more about web scraping, read our step-by-step Python Web Scraping Tutorial.
 And if you consider which solution meets your business needs, do not hesitate and contact our sales team for further advice and assistance.